breader124/notes/Microservices_Patterns/decomposition_strategies.md

 ### Identifying the system operations

 System operations can be defined as a result of many approaches.
 One of them is Event Storming, but other ones, such as two-step process also exists.
 Mentioned two-step process is based on, as expected, 2 steps.
 First of them is to actually create high-level domain model using nouns from user stories.
 Second one is to create operations using verbs from user stories and previously identified domain model.

+There are 2 types of system operations:
+- commands - system operations that create, update, and delete date
+- queries - system operations that read (query) data

 ### Identifying services